mpyne-navy/navadmin-scanner/README.md

 NAVADMIN messages, if the Perl "Test::Harness" module is installed.
 If so, you can run the `prove` command: `prove -I modules -r`, which recursively runs all modules under `t/`.

+### Testing impact of decoder script changes

+If you have made *uncommitted* changes to the source code for the NAVADMIN parsing code (split-msg.pl or modules/MsgReader.pm) and want to see if it causes improper output or loss of previously-working detections, you can use some included scripts to make it easier to test.

+The `compare-output-changes` script on Linux installs (with auxiliary tools `jq`, `parallel` installed) will output files out.txt and new.txt.
+Each file will contain a line for each NAVADMIN in the database along with a checksum for the output of the split-msg.pl script when run on that NAVADMIN. out.txt uses the output of the last Git *commit*, while new.txt uses the output of your currently uncommitted changes.

+If the checksum in new.txt has changed from the same NAVADMIN in old.txt, then the changes may need to be looked at in more detail for that file.

+The most important changes would be in field detection, so there is a dedicated script for that as well, `compare-ref-field-changes`, which requires `compare-output-changes` to have run first.

+The script is very similar, except that instead of two files it generates two files for every NAVADMIN whose contents were not identical, under the `out/` directory, and then shows a list of all changes.
+You can also do comparisons at the command line if you want to filter to a smaller list of changes.